 Regarding ease of use, CyberGhost’s apps look well done.
 You get this expansive interface with the server list in the middle, dedicated servers on the left, and a big connection button on the right.
 Mobile apps look nice as well, having many similarities.
 However, CyberGhost can be confusing at times.

 Some settings are buried deep in their menus, so it takes a bit of time to get used to them.
 The Windows app can be slow at times, but nothing that would make you infuriated.
 Now, NordVPN fares a bit better in our book.
+Its apps look far better, with a world map for a bit more creative design.

-However, they are somehow easier to catch.
-For example, you have a separate menu for the kill switch and split tunneling.
+Another advantage is the modern look of its free VPN for Android and iOS.
+It’s snappier and feels more premium.
+NordVPN also has many settings and options.
+However, they are easier to catch.
 Special features, like Threat Protection Pro, Double VPN, and a Dark Web Monitor, are separated for easier access.
-Regarding simultaneous connections, CyberGhost has seven, while NordVPN has ten.
+In terms of simultaneous connections, CyberGhost still has 7, while NordVPN has 10.

 Winner: NordVPN 🏆

-CyberGhost vs NordVPN Price Comparison
+NordVPN vs CyberGhost Price Comparison 2026

 Our NordVPN vs CyberGhost duel will analyze their prices.
 Both have different deals during specific parts of the year, but their prices don’t deviate too much overall.
 One thing is clear: these are some of the most inexpensive VPNs you can get.